backview/advancelogger/README.md

 # AdvanceLogger
-A simple and optimized logging library
+A simple and optimized logging library for NodeJS